 Setting the Scene for 2024: Challenges, Priorities, and Hopes for North East Schools

 This transcription is taken from the Schools North East podcast, where Director Chris Zarraga is joined by Jo Heaton, CEO of Northern Lights Learning Trust, and Kieran McGrane, CEO of Pele Trust.
-Together, they discuss the start of the academic year, key challenges, and the importance of community in education.
+Together, they discuss the start of the academic year and key challenges for North East Schools, and the importance of community in education.
 You can listen to the full episode here

 CZ: A new academic year, a new government, new challenges, or possibly just the same challenges as last year.
 I’m delighted to be joined by Jo Heaton, who’s the CEO of Northern Lights learning trust, and Kieran McGrane, who is the CEO of the Pele trust.
 Jo is based in the middle of the region, in Wearside and edging off towards Teesside, whereas Kieran is based in Northumberland, and spreading into North Tyneside now as well.
 Welcome to both Jo and Kieran.
 So just to get things started with this first podcast, how has the start of the academic year been for your schools?
 Any standout successes or challenges that emerged in the first few weeks?